Toyota halts Deeside production after supplies shortage

-The shutdown also affects Toyota's vehicle manufacturing plants Adapazari in Turkey, Valenciennes in France, and the engine plant in Jelcz-Laskowice in Poland.'Just in time'
+The shutdown also affects Toyota's vehicle manufacturing plants Adapazari in Turkey, Valenciennes in France, and the engine plant in Jelcz-Laskowice in Poland.

 Dr Paul Nieuwenhuis, a director of the Centre for Automotive Industry Research at Cardiff Business School, Cardiff University, said: "The problem is they rely on parts coming in from Japan.